-Let’s introduce the idea of checking ingredient lists and encourage students to set personal healthy food and drink goals.
+Let's introduce the idea of checking ingredient lists and encourage students to set personal nutritious food and drink goals.

 To use this with your students click here.

 Choose the more nutritious fuel displayed on each slide of the slideshow.

 Review key points:

 Check for understanding: How do you think your food?